Definitive Guide to Electric Car Batteries

 - If an EV battery is continually charged at Level 3, also known as DC Fast Charging (DCFC)

 As such, some automakers suggest limiting DCFC and not making it a primary source of charge.
 For instance, Kia Motors suggests, “Frequent use of DC Fast Charging can negatively impact battery performance and durability, and Kia recommends minimizing use of DC Fast Charging.”
-To learn more about charging, read our Definitive Guide to Electric Car Charging.
+To learn more about charging, please visit the section on Electric Car Charging.

-Environmental factors, such as continued exposure to extreme temperatures, also will impact battery performance and may lead to degradation.
+Environmental factors, such as continued exposure to extreme temperatures, will impact battery performance and may lead to degradation.
 In particular, batteries don’t perform very well when the temperature is below 20 degrees Fahrenheit.
-It’s a good rule of thumb to take your daily driving needs and double them if you live in a cold climate.
-Make sure any BEVs you’re considering have at least this amount of range – just to be safe.
+When it’s really cold and you’re using the car’s heater, your range can temporarily drop by as much as 40%.

-In sum, it is recommended to keep EVs charged between 60% and 80%, minimize fast charging and avoid extreme temperatures over long periods of time.
+To maintain a battery pack at peak performance, it is recommended to keep EVs charged to between 60% and 80%, minimize fast charging and avoid extreme temperatures over long periods of time.

 Battery degradation doesn’t happen all at once.
-On average, EV batteries lose about 1-2% of their range per year depending on the factors discussed earlier.
-Fortunately, most batteries are designed for durability and will outlast the usable life of a vehicle.
+On average, today's electric car batteries only lose about 1-2% of their range per year.
+New EV batteries are designed for durability and will outlast the usable life of a vehicle.

 In blog posts, Tesla model S owners have noted that approximately 95% of the battery retains its battery function during the first 50,000 miles.
 A 5% battery degradation could equal 20 miles of range.
 Oddly enough, the battery only degraded another 5% during the next 100,000 miles.
 So, 150,000 miles resulted in a total average of 10% total battery degradation.
 Typically, you wouldn’t need to consider replacing your battery until degradation reaches 50-65%.

-Most automakers have an 8 to 10-year warranty period on their batteries.
-This is because federal regulation in the U.S. that mandates EV batteries be covered for a minimum of eight years.
+Most automakers have an 8 to 10-year or 100,000 miles warranty period on their batteries.
+This is because federal regulation in the U.S. mandates that electric car batteries be covered for a minimum of eight years.

 However, the terms of the warranty can vary.
 Some automakers only cover an EV’s battery pack against a complete failure, while automakers like Tesla, Nissan and Volkswagen will honor the warranty if the capacity percentage drops below a specified threshold, typically 60-70%, during the warranty period.